Zaczero/zid/README.md

 ## Installation

+The recommended installation method is through the PyPI package manager.
+The project is implemented in Rust, offering excellent performance characteristics.
+Several pre-built binary wheels are available for Linux, macOS, and Windows, with support for both x64 and ARM architectures.

 ```sh
 pip install zid
 ```

 ## Installation (copy & paste)

 Alternatively, you can copy and paste the following code for an installation-free ZID generator.
-This code excludes some performance optimizations and utility methods for the sake of simplicity:
+This code excludes performance optimizations and utility methods for the sake of simplicity and portability:

 ```py
 from os import urandom